crawlessapp/anti-bot/README.md

 At Crawless Labs, we take pride in crafting our exceptional Browser Fingerprint solution, capable of generating unlimited amount of unique browser fingerprints by altering every conceivable browser property.

-Our cutting-edge technology empowers you to access valuable content from websites that employ robust protection services, such as
+Our cutting-edge technology empowers you to access valuable content from websites that employ robust protection services, such as:

 - `Shape Security`
 - `DataDome`